 - String#unpack1

-Returns the first element of a packed string interpretation, converting binary data to Ruby values.
+Returns the first element of a packed string interpretation, converting binary data to Ruby values when you only need one decoded value.

 - String#upcase

-Convert a Ruby string to uppercase using Unicode-aware case mapping.
+Convert a Ruby string to uppercase using Unicode-aware case mapping for display formatting, normalization, and case-insensitive comparisons.

 - String#valid_encoding?